nyangweso-rodgers/Web-Applications-with-React.js/ReactJS-Fundamentals/React-Components/Project-My-Components/my-components-with-create-react-app/README.md

 * The structure is organized into an `src` the directory containing the React app's source code.
 Which has:
   * `src/components/` containing the React components for the app.
   * `src/styles`  contains CSS styles.

+# Lists of Components
+1. `Counter`
+    - For a counter application.